erikmaday/mathproject/out/production/mathproject/README.md

 ###MATH 2605 Project###

-By Erik Maday, Christopher Gordon, and Quinton Johnson
+By Erik Maday, Christopher Gordon Carson, and Quinton Johnson

 Implementations of multiple Linear Algebra algroithms for MATH 2605.